 Think about why your child needs more guidance or supervision than children the same age:

 Even if your child is of an age where no child would be allowed out of doors by themselves, they may still need more guidance or supervision than other children of the same age.

-Question 42 asks about unpredictable behaviour, the need for restraint and refusal to walk.
+Question 49 asks about unpredictable behaviour and the need for restraint.
 These questions relate to the higher rate mobility and severe behavioural problems.